Wade Miley: Pitching style

 He throws four main pitches with an occasional fifth.
 The main four are four-seam fastball and two-seam fastballs (ranging from 88–92 mph), a slider (79–82 mph), and a changeup to right-handed hitters (80–81 mph).
 The least commonly thrown is a curveball in the mid-upper 70s, mostly against right-handers.
 His favored off-speed pitch with two strikes is the slider.

 Personal life

 Miley has been an avid hunter since the age of three.
 Growing up in Louisiana, Miley was a fan of the Atlanta Braves.
 He currently spends his off-season on his ranch near Austin, Texas.

 Miley and his wife, Katy, have one child, a son who was born in September 2016.

+In June 2025, Miley was accused in court documents of having supplied pain pills containing oxycodone to fellow Major League pitcher Tyler Skaggs, who died of an accidental drug overdose in 2019, and was found to have had oxycodone in his system at the time.
+Miley responded to the accusation by saying he had "never been accused of any wrongdoing."